moogacs/docs.buf.build/docs/lint/configuration.md

 ```

 We do recognize, however, that there are situations where comment-driven ignores are necessary,
-and we want users to be able to make informed decisions.
-Therefore, `allow_comment_ignores` is
+and we want users to be able to make informed decisions, so we added the `allow_comment_ignores`
-added as an opt-in option.
-This also has the effect of making it possible to keep commen-driven
+option.
+This also has the effect of making it possible to keep commen-driven ignores disabled.
+If
-ignores disabled.
-For example, if you have commit checks for files via an authors/owners file,
+you have commit checks for files via an authors/owners file, for example, you can make sure
-you can make sure `buf.yaml` is owned by a top-level repository owner, and prevent
+that `buf.yaml` is owned by a top-level repository owner and prevent `allow_comment_ignores` from
-`allow_comment_ignores` from being set. so that `buf` ignores any `buf:lint:ignore`
+being set, so that `buf` ignores any `buf:lint:ignore` annotations.
-annotations.

 ### `enum_zero_value_suffix`

 The `enum_zero_value_suffix` key is **optional**, and controls the behavior of the
 `ENUM_ZERO_VALUE_SUFFIX` lint rule.
 By default, this rule verifies that the zero value of all
-enums ends in `_UNSPECIFIED`, as recommended by the [Google Protobuf Style Guide](https://developers.google.com/protocol-buffers/docs/style#enums).
+enums ends in `_UNSPECIFIED`, as recommended by the [Google Protobuf Style Guide][style].
 But organizations may have a different preferred suffix, for example `_NONE`, and `enum_zero_value_suffix`
 enables you to set a suffix like this: